taniwha/KerbalStats/README.md

 ##Extending KerbalStats

 At this stage, extending KerbalStats requires linking agaist KerbalStats.dll.
-To create a module, derive from IKerbalExt.
-It is probably best to study the gender (Gender/Gender.cs) and experience (Experience/Tracker.cs) modules to see what is needed.
-The gender module uses only a ConfigNode value while the experience module uses a ConfigNode node.
-It is then best to put the extension module in a directory that is guaranteed to come after the KerbalStats.dll (KSP dll load order issues).
+To create a module, simply derive from IKerbalExt:
+KerbalStats will automatically use it.